Karmabunny/kbpdb/README.md

 $res = $pdb->count('clubs', ['status' => 'active']);

-// Models
-class ClubModel implements PdbModel
+// This a model based on \kb\Collection class ClubModel extends PdbModel
 {
-    // This trait includes default behaviours.
-    // Or you can implement your own with just the PdbModel interface. use PdbModelTrait;

     // Create one here, or cache it wherever you please. protected static function getConnection(): Pdb